Senipah/VBA-Better-Array/docs/api/methods/ToString.md

 : Optional

 Description
-: If provided, the string passed to `closingDelimiter` will be used to mark the beginning of arrays.
+: If provided, the string passed to `ClosingDelimiter` will be used to mark the beginning of arrays.
 If ommitted, the default character of `}` will be used.

 ---

 Name
-: `quoteStrings`
+: `QuoteStrings`

 Type
 : `Boolean`